-Let me begin by saying that I do not support the use of conventional treatments that are detrimental to the immune system.
-Cancer patients should seek out a holistic practitioner who can help them determine the root cause of their illness and then address their healing by treating the whole body, not the tumor which is only a symptom of a larger illness.
+Let me begin by saying that I do not support the use of conventional treatments of chemotherapy and radiation that are detrimental to the immune system.
+Cancer patients should seek out a holistic practitioner who can help them determine the root cause of their illness and address their healing by treating the whole body, not just attacking a tumor which is only one symptom of a larger problem.

 The signs of breast cancer

 Breast cancer can present itself in many ways, sometimes as a steady pain or an occasional throbbing, and can also include some deep tissue and upper back pain.
-Breast cancer often appears without the classic lump but by displaying symptoms such as swelling, irritation, dimpling, nipple discharge, nipple inversion, and/or a thickening and darkening of the skin around the nipple.
+Breast cancer can also appear without the classic lump and can display itself as swelling, irritation, dimpling, nipple discharge, nipple inversion, and/or a thickening and darkening of the skin around the nipple.

 Breast cancer occurrence

-11.9% of all cancer cases occur in the breast tissue of both males and females and it is the most common cancer in women.
-Cancer of the breast claims more than 500,000 lives every year and regular screening and early detection have not decreased the number breast cancer incidence, nor have they improved the survival rates of those who have been diagnosed with the disease.
+11.9% of all cancer cases occur in the breast tissue of both males and females and it is also the most common cancer in women.
+Cancer of the breast claims more than 500,000 lives annually and regular screening and early detection have not decreased the number of breast cancer incidences, nor have they improved much on the survival rates of those who have been diagnosed with the disease.

 Pre-cancerous or non-cancerous breast conditions

 - Lobular carcinoma in situ- also called lobular neoplasia, are confined to the milk-producing glands of the breast.
 Only a few women per 100,000 develop LCIS.
-It is usually invisible on mammograms and only detected during a biopsy done for another reason.
-LCIS is usually not treated with surgery, but because surgery can raise the risk of later being diagnosed with an invasive cancer, so doctors will often prescribe Tamoxifen.
-Read about the health risks related to tamoxifen and finding natural solutions
+It is usually invisible on mammograms and is usually detected during a biopsy that is performed for another reason.
+LCIS is usually not treated with surgery because surgery can raise the risk of being diagnosed with an invasive cancer at a later period, so doctors will often prescribe Tamoxifen to treat it.
+You can read about the health risks related to tamoxifen and finding natural solutions